Ferrofluid: Medical applications

 Ferrofluids have been proposed for magnetic drug targeting.
 In this process the drugs would be attached to or enclosed within a ferrofluid and could be targeted and selectively released using magnetic fields.

 It has also been proposed for targeted magnetic hyperthermia to convert electromagnetic energy into heat.

 It has also been proposed in a form of nanosurgery to separate one tissue from another—for example a tumor from the tissue in which it has grown.

 Heat transfer

 An external magnetic field imposed on a ferrofluid with varying susceptibility (e.g., because of a temperature gradient) results in a nonuniform magnetic body force, which leads to a form of heat transfer called thermomagnetic convection.
 This form of heat transfer can be useful when conventional convection heat transfer is inadequate; e.g., in miniature microscale devices or under reduced gravity conditions.

-Ferrofluids of suitable composition can exhibit extremely large enhancement in thermal conductivity (k; ~300% of the base fluid thermal conductivity).
-The large enhancement in k is due to the efficient transport of heat through percolating nanoparticle paths.
-Special magnetic nanofluids with tunable thermal conductivity to viscosity ratio can be used as multifunctional ‘smart materials’ that can remove heat and also arrest vibrations (damper).
+Magnetic field tunable thermal conductivity (~300% enhancement of thermal conductivity) was demonstrated in 2007.
+Such a large enhancement in k was attributed to the efficient transport of heat through percolating nanoparticle paths.
+Special magnetic nanofluids with tunable thermal conductivity to viscosity ratio can be used as multifunctional 'smart materials' that can remove heat and also arrest vibrations (damper).
 Such fluids may find applications in microfluidic devices and microelectromechanical systems (MEMS).
+A review on the tunable thermal conductivity and rheology of ferrofluid was published recently.